loganschmitt14/loganschmitt14.github.io/_posts/2024-04-01-Quantified-Self-Project-Introduction.md

 ### Methodology

 I first put together a simple database from a template in Notion.
 I has checkboxes for a variety of habits, a couple of string fields for numerical data, and a multi-select for mood data.
+It adds an empty row each evening for me to fill in, but I have to remember to do so.
 In the meantime, I started brainstorming an extremely flexible app that would allow me to build out any type of habit tracker I wanted.
 Thankfully I didn't get too far down the Swift development rabbit hole before Googling my app concept.
-I found Reflect, which does virtually everything I would have built into my app.
+I found [Reflect](https://www.reddit.com/r/QuantifiedSelf/comments/179mlh0/reflect_ios_app_to_track_anything/), which does virtually everything I would have built into my app.
 I also found the [Quantified Self subreddit](https://www.reddit.com/r/QuantifiedSelf/), which is a community of folks conducting similar studies on themselves.
 The subreddit is not incredibly active, but it has good resources.
 Folks have posted incredibly detailed information about the results of their own experiments as well as reviews of things like tracking devices and supplements.
+I'll use the subreddit as a reference as I explore analyses and choose a daily wearable.